Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

+Deck:

 It would be nice if there was a check for if they already have the max amount of decks before creating a new deck instead of letting the creation of the deck go through and raising an error when trying to view the decks

-Not sure if this is intentional or not but I'm not able to view the battle and display endpoints on the render so I couldn’t test those endpoints

-Didn’t seem like there was a schema for the display table in schema.sql and the alembic revisions so make sure to add that somewhere (But from the code for the endpoint I think you would just need to have a user_id and card_id column and the primary key would be the tuple of both of those values)

-It would be cool to add a get display endpoint where you can pass in a username and see the cards they have in display and also an edit display endpoint

 For deck_cards you wouldn’t need an id column -> the primary key would just be the (deck_id, card_name) tuple

 It would be helpful to check for combinations of cards in a deck for create_deck, you could create a new table that stores the different card combinations a user has in a deck (Where you insert 5 card id/names and it returns a deck id for the card combination (instead of just having a deck id returned on the deck name and user id combination))(You could always have the card insertion order be in ascending card id order/alphabetical order of card names so that if they’re trying to insert the same combination of cards you catch that)

-In create deck, in addition to the check for nonexistent cards you should also be checking for if the user owns those cards, right now users can create decks with cards as long as they exist even if they don't own any cards themselves

-When I look for what decks I have, it just returns the name of the deck - it would be nice to have an endpoint that allows me to see the cards are in which deck

-Since there is a limit to how many decks a user can have, it would be nice to also have endpoints for users to modify or delete their current decks
+I think that each card should have some type of quality that contributes to its fighting skills.
+You can add how much damage they do or what kind of attacking role they have.
+This would help distinguish between cards and help build a more curated deck.
+It would also make sense to have the cards that cost more be better at battling.

+I didn't see any way to delete decks or rename them if I wanted to.
+I think that it would be helpful to have some management of the decks you create.

+Can't modify existing decks
+No way to delete decks
+Can't rename decks
+Can't see cards in a deck
+The catalog endpoint should give us a way to see what cards are available in the pack and preferably the rarity of pulling a copy of the cards.

+In decks.py, the get_user_decks endpoint incorrectly returns a 404 error with message "User has too many decks (max 3)" when trying to view decks if a user has more than 3 decks.
+As a user I should be able to see all my decks, and not get an error unless I have a very large number of decks.

+Didn’t seem like there was a schema for the display table in schema.sql and the alembic revisions so make sure to add that somewhere (But from the code for the endpoint I think you would just need to have a user_id and card_id column and the primary key would be the tuple of both of those values)

 It would be helpful to add an endpoint that returns all the current types of cards that exist so users know which card types they can search for

-Make sure to be consistent with the naming of the endpoints (ex.
-If you’re going to add a /user before every /{user_id} (Decks and packs have the endpoint urls implemented as decks/users/{user_id}/… and packs/users/{user_id}/… while collection and inventory just only have user_id (ex. /inventory/{user_id}/audit))